padus/makefile/readme.md

 - Target both Windows 10 and Linux with one makefile
 - Support for both GNU gcc and Microsoft cl
+- Automatic source folder recursion
 - Easily switch between debug and release builds
 - Precompiled headers
-- Source folder recursion
 - No external dependecies

 ## Disclaimer